Circular walks in Cornwall with wild garlic

 5.4 miles/8.7 km - Moderate-strenuous

-A circular walk along the coastline from Boscastle via the Pentargon waterfall to the seal colony at Buckator, returning along the Valency valley.
+A circular walk along the coastline from Boscastle via the Pentargon waterfall and the rugged cliffs at Buckator, returning along the Valency valley.

 -